Kotlin/kotlin-spec/docs/src/md/kotlin.core/cdfa.md

 ## Control- and data-flow analysis

+Several Kotlin features such as [variable initialization analysis] and [smart casting analysis] require performing control- and data-flow analyses.
+This section describes them and their applications.

 ### Control flow graph

-We define all kinds of control-flow analysis for Kotlin on a classic model called a control-flow graph (CFG).
+We define all control-flow analyses for Kotlin on a classic model called a control-flow graph (CFG).
-A CFG of a program is a graph that loosely defines all feasible paths the flow of a particular program can take during execution.
+A CFG of a program is a graph which loosely defines all feasible paths the flow of a particular program can take during execution.
-All CFGs given in this section are *intraprocedural*, meaning that they describe the flow inside a single function, not taking function calls into account.
+All CFGs given in this section are *intraprocedural*, meaning that they describe the flow inside a *single* function, not taking function calls into account.
-It may, however, include multiple function bodies if said functions are *declared* inside each other (as is the case for [lambdas][Lambda literals]).
+CFG may, however, include multiple function bodies if said functions are *declared* inside each other (as is the case for [lambdas][Lambda literals]).

 The following sections describe CFG *fragments* associated with a particular Kotlin code construct.
 These fragments are introduced using visual notation rather than relational notation to simplify the understanding of the graph structure.